Antix-Development/VSCode-Gideros-Debug/README.md

 Gideros Debugger is a modified version of the [VSCodeLuaDebug](https://github.com/devcat-studio/VSCodeLuaDebug/blob/master/Extension/README.md) by [devCAT](https://github.com/devcat-studio).

-It's function is to enable Gideros projects to be launched from within VSCode.
+Gideros Debugger exists to enable Gideros projects to be launched from within VSCode.

 ## Installation